darktable-org/dtdocs/content/module-reference/processing-modules/framing.md

 : The aspect ratio of the final module output (i.e. the underlying image plus the frame)

 orientation
 : The orientation of the frame (portrait/landscape).
-Select 'auto' for darktable to choose the most reasonable orientation based on the underlying image.
+Select 'auto' for Ansel to choose the most reasonable orientation based on the underlying image.

 horizontal/vertical position
 : Select from a set of pre-defined ratios to control where the underlying image will be positioned on the horizontal/vertical axis.
 You can also right click and enter your own ratio as "x/y".